saramagliacane/saramagliacane.github.io/content/authors/admin/_index.md

     url: https://mitibmwatsonailab.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include causality and causality-inspired ML.
+bio: I'm an assistant professor at the University of Amsterdam and a researcher at the MIT-IBM Watson AI Lab.
+I work on causality, causal representation learning and causality-inspired ML.

 # Interests to show in About widget
 interests: